 14 Cork-Popping PA Wine Trails

-As the fifth-largest grape producer and seventh in both wine production and number of wineries, Pennsylvania knows vino.
+PA's wine history stretches back to the 1600s when William Penn planted European grapevines in Pennsylvania — the first American hybrids.
+Indulge in some history as you sip your way across our 14 wine trails and more than 20 flourishing varieties.
 The state’s moderate climate and rolling terrain provide some of the best growing conditions on the East Coast, evidenced by the more than 1.6 million gallons of wine produced each year.

 From anywhere in-state, wine aficionados are less than an hour’s drive from at least one of more than 200 Pennsylvania wineries, many of which are smaller, family-owned establishments.
 Pennsylvania’s 14 self-guided wine trails allow (very) Happy Travelers to sip their way through vineyard-clustered areas at their own pace.
 Lodging options abound, so stick around after you indulge!